techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ### Agent alert time

-**Agent alert time** specifies how long an agent's phone will ring before the queue redirects the call to the next agent.
+**Agent alert time** specifies how long an agent's phone rings before the queue redirects the call to the next agent.

 > [!TIP]
 > Setting the **Agent alert time** to a minimum **20 seconds** is the recommended setting.